SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/spiral.rst

 .. note::

-    **Key Insight:** The spiral trajectory is a structured way to explore the neighborhood of the global best.
+    The spiral trajectory is a structured way to explore the neighborhood of the global best.
 Unlike PSO where particles can overshoot and oscillate, spiral particles follow a smooth, contracting path that naturally transitions from exploration (outer rings) to exploitation